 Luckily, the bank isn’t your only option these days.
 Crowdfunding sites abound on the internet, and I’ve rounded up a few of the best.
 Whether you’re funding the next hottest startup, a creative endeavor, or a caused-based organization, you’ll find a crowdfunding site below that might just be perfect.

-Best Crowdfunding Sites
+Best Crowdfunding Sites for Startups

 Kickstarter helps artists, musicians, filmmakers, designers, and other creators connect with the resources to bring their ideas to life.
 Since their launch in 2009, the company has helped 15 million people pledge $3.7 billion to successfully fund more than 143,000 projects.
 Funding is all or nothing, so you must meet the goal you set within the allotted time or everyone gets their money back.

 Price: It’s free to create a project on Kickstarter, but if it’s successfully funded, Kickstarter applies a 5% fee to collected funds.
 There will also be processing fees between 3-5%.

 Indiegogo offers both live crowdfunding campaigns and a marketplace for innovative products.
 It’s helped entrepreneurs raise over 1 billion dollars for more than 650,000 projects.
 Acquire starter capital and find out quickly whether your idea has legs with Indiegogo’s “global network of early adopters.”

 And with this platform, you don’t have to stop raising money at a specific time.
 There are no fundraising targets or deadlines.
 Plus, you can apply equity, offer securities, revenue sharing, and even cryptocurrency sales.